DoctorEww/SecBlog.github.io/_posts/2022-09-21-helloworld.md

 ## Hello There

 My name is Drew Griess and I wanted to have a place to give back and share what I have learned to the cyber community.
+Thus, I created this blog.

 Right now, there is not much to see here...
 I mean, this is just a test of my blog's posting system.
 For this blog I used the template [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) ~~to get out of the web development part of this project~~ because it looks really cool.